 The core treatment offering by chiropractors is chiropractic adjustment, which uses gentle spine and joint manipulation in order to realign the spine and correct the positioning of the body.
 This is particularly useful for those suffering from arthritis for a number of reasons:

 - Improving mobility in the body.
 Arthritis can cause joint restriction, muscle tension and reduced mobility in the affected areas.
 Chiropractors can use gentle adjustments to help bring motion back into stiff joints and stimulate healthy movement in the body.

 - Reducing Pain.
 Chiropractic manipulation can reduce pain caused by irritated nerves and stiff muscles by relieving the pressure from joints and restoring the correct position to the bones and muscles.

-One of the core problems that sufferers of arthritis experience is joint pain and stiffness which can severely impair their ability to move correctly.
-This can seriously impact not just the enjoyment they take out of life but their ability to perform everyday activities like walking up stairs, cooking, cleaning and going to work.
+One of the core problems that sufferers of arthritis experience are joint pain and stiffness which can severely impair their ability to move correctly.
+This can seriously impact not just the enjoyment they take out of life but their ability to perform everyday activities like walking upstairs, cooking, cleaning and going to work.

-Physiotherapy focuses on the ability for the body to move correctly, and is often used by chiropractors to help address the problem of mobility in arthritic patients.
+Physiotherapy focuses on the ability of the body to move correctly and is often used by chiropractors to help address the problem of mobility in arthritic patients.
 This involves providing exercise plans for strengthening the body and reducing pain, teaching correct posture and educating patients on the use of assistive devices including canes, walkers, ergonomic chairs or cushioned mats.